 After Clarice's first meeting with Lecter in Silence where she has been mentally picked apart by Lecter and sexually assaulted by Miggs.
 At first Clarice stoically walks out of the building to her car.
 As she does, she has a flashback to a happier time in her childhood of her father coming home from work.
 When the flashback ends, the scene cuts back to Clarice in the present standing next to her car and sobbing.
 Made even sadder by the fact that crying in the privacy of a car is apparently something common among real life FBI agents as a way to cope with the stress of their jobs, as Jodie Foster learned while researching her role.

 Amusingly, the book went out of its way to avoid these implications in a phone conversation between Crawford and the head of a gender-reassignment surgery.
-The doctor objects to the labelling of a killer as a transsexual for this very reason, and Crawford has to go to great pains to assure him they'll make the distinction.
+The doctor objects to the labeling of a killer as a transsexual for this very reason, and Crawford is only able to get the information he wants when he points out that he wants the names of people rejected for reassignment surgery, which the doctor is more than happy to provide.
 This scene didn't make the movie, and so the doctor's arguments were echoed by critics.